 Seems, geographers are not the ones to occupy themselves with such an issue: neural networks!
 Pff!
 Or maybe the topic is considered not suitable for the geographical journal?

 Of course there are geographers, the so-called-pioneers, that try to bring novelties to the geography.
 Somehow not all those novelties, like Neural Networks, get accepted.

 Really, why don't geographers use neural networks ?
 Already back then, in 1997 S. Openshaw was happily expecting the upcoming "golden age" for "Thinking GIS", "Thinking Geography" and it never came..
-It is surely not because of difficulty as it is the easiest technique to use - one doesn't really need to understand much, as the technique thinks, one just needs to choose the data for the thing he aims.
+It is surely not because of difficulty as it is the easiest technique to use - one doesn't really need to understand much, how the technique thinks, one just needs to choose the data for the thing he aims.